connamulder/rock-image-transfer-learning/README.md

 ## Running the code
 ### 1. Deep transfer learning of rock images
 Run '01_RockImageEpochTrain.py' python file.
 The training parameters are defined in the file "system.config".
-### 2. Rock image dimensionality reduction visualization using t-Distributed Stochastic Neighbor Embedding (t-SNE)
+### 2. Rock image dimensionality reduction visualization using t-SNE
 Run '02_rock_image_dataset_t-SNE.py' python file.
 The training parameters are defined in the system.config.
 ### 3. Extracting features from rock images
 Run '03_save_rock_images_features.py' python file.
 Parameters were setting in the function "parse_args".